 Advisors mentor youth and help them walk through the results of poor decisions (like not changing clothing after building a snow cave or or snapping at team members because one is super hungry or not hydrating during a hot day on the river) all the while maintaining the circle of safety.

 Cascade Leadership Challenge is a non-commercial, not for profit organization, run by volunteers.
 Our members pay a nominal annual fee of $40, which also provides membership in the Boy Scout Venture crews.
 We run our trips on a break-even basis.
-By sharing costs across the people who participate in the event, we manage to keep costs down to $25-$50 per day, depending on the specific needs of a trip.

 Your generous support ensures that we can continue to offer leadership development opportunities to any youth who accepts the Cascade Challenge.